nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
 Are you sure you want to change Dish Name from 'chicken rice' to 'roasted chicken rice'?
-Type y for Yes and n for No.
+Please type 'y'/'yes' to confirm, or 'n'/'no' to disregard:
 ____________________________________________________________
 ```